Oldbury, Warwickshire

 Oldbury is a hamlet and former civil parish about 2 miles from Atherstone, now in the parish of Hartshill, in the North Warwickshire district, in the county of Warwickshire, England.
 In 1961 the parish had a population of 82.

 History

-The name "Oldbury" means 'Old fortification'.
+The name "Oldbury" means 'Old fortification' referring to the remains of an Iron Age hill fort just north of the hamlet.
 In 1866 Oldbury became a civil parish, on 1 April 1986 the parish was abolished and merged with Hartshill, Ansley and Mancetter.